DefTruth/lite.ai.toolkit/README.md

   <img src='logs/test_lite_fast_style_transfer_mosaic.jpg' height="200px" width="200px">
 </div>

 *LiteHub* is a C++ user-friendly lib for awesome AI models based on onnxruntime/ncnn/mnn.
-Such as `YoloV5`、`YoloV4`、`DeepLabV3`、`ArcFace`、`PFLD`、`Colorization`、`FastStyleTransfer` and so on.
+Such as `YoloV5`、`YoloV4`、`DeepLabV3`、`ArcFace`、`CosFace`、`Colorization`、`SSD` and so on.
 Most of the models come from famous projects.
 All models used will be cited.
 Many thanks to these contributors.
-What you see is what you get, Star 🌟 👆 this repo ! if  you get something out of it. 🙃🤪
+What you see is what you get !
+Star 🌟 👆 this repo ! if  you get something out of it. 🙃🤪

 * Related LiteHub Projects.
   * [1] [litehub](https://github.com/DefTruth/litehub) (*doing*✋🏻)